SamirSolankiWebDev/MvcMyProject/MvcMyProject/README.txt

  - Create a new Folder inside Views Folder.. and give the name as "HelloWorld"..
  - Cretae a new File insde..
 View/HelloWorld Folder and select as RazorView Empty and give the name as "Index.cshtml"

+ - Before creating the View Replace the Code in HelloWorldController.cs file

+ public IActionResult Index()
+{
+    return View();
+}

+-After doing the above code, add the file in side View folder/  and give the name as "HelloWorld"..